-Daughter Laura Howe (1869- ? ) was born in about 1869.
+Daughter Laura Crosby Howe (1869-1961) was born on Aug.
+2, 1869.
 At the age of five, she and her parents and siblings moved into the community of Beatrice, Gage County, NE.

 They produced at least one known son, Richard McCann.

 Evidence suggests that Joseph died on Sept.
 1, 1940, with interment in Beatrice's Evergreen Home Cemetery.